 Order cycle analysis calculates the most profitable number of days between order receipts is seven days and the forecasted demand is 19 units over those seven days.
 Finally, service level analysis suggests keeping an additional two days of inventory on hand (four pieces) to address forecasted variance in both lead time and demand.

 Replenishment combines these individual calculations and determines that 46 units of inventory (4 + 23 +19) are required to support sales for the item location in question.
 If current inventory ownership for the item location is 20 units, replenishment will suggest an order of 26 pieces.
-This example describes the basics of replenishment.

 There are several other attributes of the best replenishment solutions and processes.
-While orders may normally be placed once every seven days in the example, the best solutions will calculate an SOQ for every item location every day.
+While orders may normally be placed once every seven days in the example, the best solutions will calculate a SOQ for every item location every day.
 This enables a solution to recognize sales spikes and inventory count updates as soon as possible and react with additional inventory if needed.
 While the processing time required for this can sometimes be long, the benefits are substantial.
-Because many slow selling item locations may not register a sale on a particular day, processing times can be minimized by only calculating an SOQ when sales or inventory activity is posted.
+Because many slow selling item locations may not register a sale on a particular day, processing times can be minimized by only calculating a SOQ when sales or inventory activity is posted.

 Another complexity addressed by the best replenishment solutions and practices is the idea of vendor level ordering.
 While the examples used up to this point have been at the item location level, buyers place orders to vendors.
 Vendor level ordering acknowledges that while a single item may need additional product to preserve its service level, the other items carried by the vendor may not.